-More importantly, when you host multigenerational holiday events, older family members can pay a high price if infected by a grandson or niece.
+When you host multigenerational holiday events, older family members can pay a high price if infected by a child, grandchild, niece or nephew.

 “People are more at risk by simply being older," said Hanage.
 "You can see this, indeed, if you look at the risk of death starting to increase for people in their mid-40s.
-If you are in your 50s and you contract COVID, your probability of dying is roughly speaking about 200 times the risk per year that you would die in a road traffic accident,” he said.
+If you are in your 50s and you contract COVID, your probability of dying is roughly speaking about 200 times the risk per year that you would die in a road traffic accident.